Skip to main content Skip to footer

 Common approval milestones include:

-• Requirements sign-off: agreement on exactly what will be built or delivered.
+• Requirements sign-off: Agreement on exactly what will be built or delivered.

-• Budget authorization: approval of financial estimates or release of tranche funding.
+• Budget authorization: Approval of financial estimates or release of tranche funding.

-• Vendor selection finalization: the point where external partners are contractually engaged.
+• Vendor selection finalization: The point where external partners are contractually engaged.

 Execution phase milestones